zceeylu/Year_4_Project_II__Energy_Management_Control_for_Sustainable_and_Reliable_Microgrids/README.md

 This repository is used to document the progress made for the 4th year Project - Energy Management Control for Sustainable and Reliable Microgrids.

 ## Project Overview
-Nowadays, the field of machine learning plays a pivotal role in addressing complex challenges in various domains.
-In this context, the Applied Machine Learning Systems (AMLS) assignment provides an opportunity to delve into real-world datasets and apply machine learning concepts learned in lectures and labs.
-In the code, I have implemented three ML models - SVM, KNN and RandomForest Models for Task A - Binary classification task and one ML models - CNN model, for Task B - Multi-class classification task.
+Nowadays,

-## Project Brief
+## Project/Code Brief
-The project consists of two tasks:
+The project consists of two parts:
-1. Task A - Binary classification task (using PneumoniaMNIST dataset).
-The objective is to classify an image onto "Normal" (no pneumonia) or "Pneumonia" (presence of pneumonia)
+1. Deep learning model -
-2. Task B - Multi-class classification task (using PathMNIST dataset): The objective is to classify an image onto 9 different types of tissues.
+2. MPC (Model Predictive Contro) -

 ## Running the Project
 Remember to replace the ```C:\Users\Lu34\OneDrive\Desktop\Year 4 Project II\Matlab simulation\acn_data\final codes\`` sections with the correct directory of every files (eg. combined_hourly_csv.csv) in your PC.